seregazhuk/seregazhuk.github.io_old/_posts/2017-06-16-phpreact-promises.md

 $promise->then(null, $onRejected);
 {% endhighlight %}

 Rejected promises work like chained `try/catch` blocks.
-When you catch an exception, you must rethrow for it to the next promise:
+When you catch an exception, you must rethrow it to the next promise:

 {% highlight php %}
 <?php